 After working for at least 12 months in the previous three years, unemployed workers in Germany are eligible for UI benefits that provide a fixed replacement rate of 63 percent for an individual without children.
-Workers losing a job through no fault of their own are eligible to receive unemployment insurance benefits if they have worked for at least 12 months in the previous three years.3 Individuals who have quit their jobs voluntarily are subject to a 12 weeks waiting period.
+Workers losing a job through no fault of their own are eligible to receive unemployment insurance benefits if they have worked for at least 12 months in the previous three years.4 Individuals who have quit their jobs voluntarily are subject to a 12 weeks waiting period.
 To focus on individuals who lost their job involuntarily and minimize selection concerns due to quitting we restrict our sample to individuals who claimed UI benefits within 12 weeks after their job ended.
 This paper focuses on the time period between 1987 and 1999, during which the maximum duration of benefits was tied to recipients' exact age when they began receiving UI benefits and to their labor force history.
-Between July 1987 and March 1999, the maximum potential UI duration for workers who were younger than 42 years old was 12 months.
-For workers age 42 to 43 maximum potential UI duration increased to 18 months; for workers age 44 to 48, the maximum duration further rose to 22 months.5 As we explain further below, to obtain precise measures of potential UI durations, we restrict ourselves to a sample of workers who were, based on their employment history, eligible to the maximum potential UI durations in their age group.
-At the end of the 1990s a reform was enacted to reduce potential disincentive effects of unemployment insurance.
-Starting in April 1999, potential UI durations were lowered and the age thresholds
+Between July 1987 and March 1999, the maximum potential UI duration for workers who were younger than 42 years old was 12 months.5 For workers age 42 to 43 maximum potential UI duration further

-3Sanctions for not taking suitable jobs exist but appear to be rarely enforced (Wilke 2005).
+4Sanctions for not taking suitable jobs exist but appear to be rarely enforced (Wilke 2005).
 For individuals with children the replacement rate is 68 percent.
 There is a cap on earnings insured, but according to Hunt (1995) it affects a small number of recipients.
 Since they are derived based on net earnings, in Germany UI benefits are not taxed themselves, but can push total income into a higher income tax bracket.

-4For an investigation of the stepwise introduction of these age cutoffs between 1983 and 1987 see Hunt (1995).
+$^{{}^{5}}$ For an investigation of the stepwise introduction of these age cutoffs between 1983 and 1987 see Hunt (1995).